ianmaclarty/amulet/doc/audio.md

 `pitch` is a multiplier applied to the playback speed.
 1.0 mean play at the original speed.
-2.0 means play swice as fast and 0.5 means play at half the original speed.
+2.0 means play twice as fast and 0.5 means play at half the original speed.

 `gain` should be between 0 and 1.